mitranim/wordplay/readme.md

 awaylable (reachable only by mail) © M

-amerikoñ (equine from North or South America) © Yury
+amerikoñ (equine from North or South America) © Y

 screwtiny (revisor's inspection) © LJ